 - The movie Independence Day has the government doing the same thing with a crashed alien fighter pilot.
 In a departure from trope, the captured alien fighter does not inspire the aliens to get angry and try to kill humanity — it's the aliens' attempts to try and kill humanity that prompts the US government to take one of them prisoner.
 Nor does any modern technology seem to come from reverse-engineering the ship; the scientists working on it couldn't even duplicate the powersource the aliens used.

 - While not the entire god, the villains in Princess Mononoke want the Shishigami's head.
 It's still alive even after it gets blown off, though.
 This is an issue because it is also the god of death.
 The body remains alive.
 It wants its head back.
 Apply preschool arithmetic here.

-- Averted in the first Ghostbusters movie.
+- Averted in the original Ghostbusters movie.
 With all the capturing of ghosts, when they encounter an actual god, you expect them to capture it and contain it like all the ghosts.
 But all they end up being able to do is close the portal that is giving it access to our universe.
-Played straight with Vigo in the second.
+Played straight with Vigo in the second, but he's a human sorcerer rather than an extradimensional being.
 In the game which follows that, they keep Vigo in the station, powerless to do anything other than ask people to bring him a child.